ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_service/README.md

 - Default Value: Defined by the installed MAS catalog version

 ### cpd_service_storage_class
-This is used to set `spec.storageClass` in all CPD services that uses file storage class (read-write-many).
+This is used to set `spec.storageClass` in all CPD services that uses file storage class (read-write-many RWX).

 - **Required**, unless IBMCloud storage classes are available.
 - Environment Variable: `CPD_SERVICE_STORAGE_CLASS`
 - Default Value: Auto determined if default storage classes are provided and available by your cloud provider. i.e `ibmc-file` for IBM Cloud, `efs` for AWS.

 ### cpd_service_block_storage_class
-This is used to set `spec.blockStorageClass` in all CPD services that uses block storage class (read-write-only).
+This is used to set `spec.blockStorageClass` in all CPD services that uses block storage class (read-write-only RWO).

 - **Required**, unless IBMCloud storage classes are available.
 - Environment Variable: `CPD_SERVICE_BLOCK_STORAGE_CLASS`